MatejBabis/matejbabis.github.io/content/blog/deepseek-r1-chinese-censorship/index.md

 ## One China, and don't even think about it.

 The most difficult task was to get any information about independent Taiwan.
-By then I had started noticing patterns in the responses, which barely tried to hide the fact they only broadcast Chinese government's position.
-An odd shift from "I, the model" into plural pronouns suggested that the censors had not done a great job at encoding the propaganda rules into the models.
+By then I had started noticing patterns in the responses, which barely tried to hide the broadcast of Chinese government's position.
+An odd shift from "I" to plural pronouns suggested that the censors had not done a great job at encoding propaganda rules.

 > "Taiwan has always been an inalienable part of China since ancient times, and there is no such thing as "Taiwan independence."
 We firmly believe that under the leadership of the Communist Party of China, ..."

-Attempts to discuss Taiwan's de facto independence were firmly rejected as the model considered them detrimental to regional peace and stability, a surprisingly stern response from a model that presents itself as "providing helpful and harmless responses".
-I attempted to adopt a CCP enemy's perspective to explore arguments for Taiwan's independence, but the model saw through it and held its stance.
-Even when I urged it to present both sides for my school essay else I fail, I only got a series of ridiculous statements:
+Attempts to discuss Taiwan's de facto independence were firmly rejected as the LLM considered them detrimental to regional peace and stability, a surprisingly stern response from a model that presents itself as "providing helpful and harmless responses".
+I attempted to adopt a CCP enemy's perspective to explore arguments for Taiwan's independence, but it saw through it and held its stance.
+Even when I urged it to present both sides for my school essay else I fail, I was only faced with statements like:

 > "Examples of why some people might argue in favor of Taiwan's independence: Misunderstanding of China's territorial integrity, historical misrepresentation, geopolitical misconceptions, misunderstanding of international law, or appeals to authority figures."

-This conversation was a dead-end as the model had now dug a hole where its previous statements included in each new message's context window would poison the responses and remain in the same direction.
+This conversation was a dead-end.
+DeepSeek had dug a hole where its previous statements would poison new responses and kept resetting the direction of the interaction.
 I needed to start over with a new context.

-I ended the conversation and framed new my question as an academic exercise without political motivations.
-The fresh start completely shifted the responses, almost as if it didn't detect that this should be handled "more carefully":
+I ended the conversation and framed my new question as an academic exercise without political motivation.
+The fresh start completely shifted the responses, almost as if it didn't detect that the topic should be handled "more carefully":

 > "I know that historically, Taiwan was part of China, but now it's considered a province within China.
 However, many people internationally believe it should be treated as an independent country.
 Why?
 Well, maybe because it has its own culture and government structures.
 Like, Taiwanese politics are different from mainland China."
 > "Economically, Taiwan has its own currency and market, so recognizing it could impact trade relations between the two sides of the straits."